Application and General Information

 - What does the "comprehensive fee range" mean and what does it include?

-- What if I'm interested in applying for a UMAIE, HECUA, or Hamline course rather than a Gustavus course?
+- What if I'm interested in applying for a UMAIE or HECUA course rather than a Gustavus course?

 - Can I apply to more than one course?